mmontag/chip-player-js/README.md

 source ~/src/emsdk/emsdk_env.sh  # load the emscripten environment variables mkdir build                      # create a build folder for Cmake output cd build
-emcmake cmake ..                 # Cmake will generate a Makefile by default emmake make
+emcmake cmake -DDISABLE_SF3=1 .. # Cmake will generate a Makefile by default emmake make fluidlite-static
 ```

 Once these are in place we can build the parent project.